A helicopter pub crawl in Darwin

 The main bar at the Darwin River Tavern

-In a glass atrium there is the pub’s pet freshwater crocodile.
-“You’re in the Badlands now!” one of the local drinkers jokes with me.
+In a glass atrium, there is the pub’s pet freshwater crocodile.
+“You’re in the Badlands now!” one of the local drinkers jokes to me.
 But, in reality, this can be a comfortable family pub.

 Crab Claw Island Resort